-Although we are committed to improving our school, as required by law, we are notifying you that you may request your child be transferred to the same grade level at a District school that is making adequate yearly progress and that has not been identified as being persistently dangerous, or in school improvement, corrective action, or restructuring.
+Although we are committed to improving our school, as required by law, we are notifying you that you may request your child be transferred to the same grade level at a District school that has not been identified as being persistently dangerous.
 Your child would be entitled to free transportation services.

 However, no other school option is available at this time.